bcgov/bctw-api/data-collector/doc/ATS.md

    ```
    docker run -it data-collector /bin/bash
    ```
-1. export the environment variables.
+1. export the environment variables in the shell.
 Exporting the private key for retrieving credentials - the simplest way to do this is from a file in the same directory.
    ```
    export POSTGRES_DB=
    export POSTGRES_USER=